Russ Harvey Consulting - Computer and Internet Services

 The point source outbreak of COVID-19 in Qingkou night market contained a cluster of 131 secondary cases.
 In a less-enclosed place like the Qingkou night market, aerosols with BA.5.2 strain released by patients could suspend in ambient air up to 1 h 39 min and still be contagious.

-Unfortunately, people now attend parties and other events where they are jammed together with strangers, none of which are taking any precautions.
+Attending parties and other events where people are jammed together with strangers, none of whom are taking any precautions, cannot be safe.
+The farther away from an infected person, the better.

 Wearing a face mask, even a less advanced one, can help reduce both the risk and the severity of illness.
 Wearing one indoors in public settings minimizes the possibility of spreading COVID.